RobotWebTools/rclnodejs/demo/web/javascript/README.md

 `web.json` already sets `sse`/`cors`, matching what `runtime.mjs` enables
 in code.

+The action panel also requires a ROS action server at `/fibonacci` using `example_interfaces/action/Fibonacci` when the bundled runtime is not used.
+The CLI only exposes capabilities; it does not create the sample ROS nodes.
+Wildcard CORS is intended for this local demo, not a production policy.

 ## OpenAPI — no server required

 The same `web.json` also documents itself as an OpenAPI 3.1 document — a one-shot subcommand that prints it and exits, without starting any transport or calling `rclnodejs.init()`.

+The generated document includes `/capability/action/fibonacci` and its goal, feedback, and result schemas.
+SSE schemas describe per-event data;
+Swagger UI may buffer the stream rather than display live feedback.

 ```bash
 source /opt/ros/<distro>/setup.bash